-In Recommendations ITU-T G.691, ITU-T G.693, ITU-T G.695, ITU-T G.698.1, ITU-T G.698.2, ITU-T G.957 and ITU-T G.959.1, the applications are defined to be "transversely compatible", which implies that the ends of an optical section may be terminated by equipment from different manufacturers.
-This is illustrated in Figure 8-2.
+In Recommendations ITU-T G.691, ITU-T G.692, ITU-T G.693, ITU-T G.695, ITU-T G.698.1, ITU-T G.698.2, ITU-T G.698.3, ITU-T G.698.4, ITU-T G.957 and ITU-T G.959.1, the applications are defined to be transversely compatible, which implies that the ends of an optical section may be terminated by equipment from different manufacturers.
+This is illustrated in Figure 8-3.
 Therefore, a full set of parameter definitions and associated values at interface point MPI-S and MPI-R are necessary to enable such an interface.

-Figure 8-2 - Single-span physical layer transverse compatibility
+Figure 8-3 - Single-span physical layer transverse compatibility

-NOTE - The interface points labelled MPI-S and MPI-R in Figure 8-2 have different labels (and different interface parameters) in the various ITU-T Recommendations, but the same principle applies to both single-channel and multichannel interfaces.
+NOTE - The interface points labeled MPI-S and MPI-R in Figure 8-3 have different labels (and different interface parameters) in the various ITU-T Recommendations, but the same principle applies to both single-channel and multichannel interfaces.

-In contrast to the above, an application that is defined to be "longitudinally compatible" implies that both ends of an optical section are terminated by equipment from the same manufacturer.
+In contrast to the above, an application that is defined to be longitudinally compatible (as in ITU-T G.691) implies that both ends of an optical section are terminated by equipment from the same manufacturer.
 In this case, a more limited set of parameters than for transversely compatible systems is required.
-A single-span longitudinally compatible system is illustrated in Figure 8-3.
+A single-span longitudinally compatible system is illustrated in Figure 8-4.
+With the longitudinal compatibility, systems from different vendors can be installed on the various optical fibres of the cable (see also clause 11.1 of ITU-T G-Sup.41).

-Figure 8-3 - Single-span physical layer longitudinal compatibility
+Figure 8-4 - Single-span physical layer longitudinal compatibility

 For multi-span systems, longitudinal compatibility is also possible.
 This is similar to the single-span longitudinally compatible system, where all the active equipment comes from a single source.
-This is illustrated in Figure 8-4.
+This is illustrated in Figure 8-5.
 As in the case of single span, only a limited number of parameters are required to be specified.

-Figure 8-4 - Multi-span physical layer longitudinal compatibility
+Figure 8-5 - Multi-span physical layer longitudinal compatibility